WHAT A NIGHT!

-Thank you to everyone who came and and supported us at Knipfest 2016 in June – the crowd, the bands, the local businesses and the food and drink vendors.
-It was another great night, and thanks to you all we raised £14,000 for our 3 great charities.
+Thank you to everyone who came and and supported us at Knipfest 2017 – the crowd, all the bands, the local businesses and the food and drink vendors.

-Never been before.?
-Watch the 2016 event showreel and take a look at the 2016 gallery.
+Missed it.?
+Watch the 2016 event showreel for a taster of last years event and take a look at the 2016 gallery.
+The new 2017 images and showreel with be uploaded shortly.

 What is Knipfest all about?